EducatorsHandbook/public-api-documentation/README.md

 Client access tokens are managed via the API client settings in your EducatorsHandbook.com account.  **API client settings are hidden by default.
 Open the settings view and press the `SHIFT` key twice to enable advanced settings.**  Anyone in possession of a valid client access token will have full access to the data in your account – they should be protected like a password.
 We strongly recommend using a different token for each integration or script that will be making API requests.

 ## Optional Query Parameters
-By default, the API will return all incidents from the current school term paginated to 1,000 members.
+By default, the API will return all incidents from the current school year paginated to 1,000 members.
 Use the following query parameters to alter this behavior.

 ##### `page={integer}`
 Use the `page` parameter to request a specific page of results.
 Page numbering is 1-based.
 Omitting the `page` parameter will return the first page of results.
 The current page and total number of pages are reported in the root node's `page` and `total-pages` attributes.